pdwaggoner/covid_google_dscc19/README.md

 # covid_google_dscc19

-repo for DSCC19 conference submission
+pdw's repo for DSCC19 conference paper, "Detecting Communities in and the Evolutionary Structure of Google Search Trends Related to COVID-19"